Schengen Visa | Apply for Schengen Visa from India 2025

 Visa Fee Payment Receipt.

 **Note: Additional documents might be required depending on your specific circumstances.
-Talk to our consulate of your destination country for the latest requirements.**
+Talk to our expert Schengen tourist visa Specialists for your destination country for the latest tourist visa requirements.**

 How to apply for a Schengen visa from India